user163/image-encryption/README.md

 # image-encryption
-Encryption / Decryption of images with AES-CBC
+Encryption / decryption of images with AES/CBC in Python 3